lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 ```

 The `render` function now receives `frameIdx` which will be the frame in flight.
 The `updateCamera` function needs to be modified to take
 into consideration the mew view matrix and the frame in flight index.
-When binding the descriptor set we will select the ons associated to
+When binding the descriptor set we will select the one associated to
 current frame in flight for the camera descriptor set.
-The recording of drawing commands for the entities has now been extract to the
+The recording of drawing commands for the entities has now been extracted to the
-`renderEntities` which last parameters is a flag to control which entities we draw, the ones hat have transparent materials or the ones that
+`renderEntities` whose last parameters is a flag to control which entities we draw, the ones that have transparent materials or the ones
- not.
+that not.

-The `renderEntities` code is similar to the one used in previous chapter, we simply just filter entities that match the transparency
+The `renderEntities` code is similar to the one used in previous chapter, we just filter entities that match the transparency property
-property specified as a function argument.
+specified as a function argument.

 ```zig
 pub const RenderScn = struct {